Wedgewood Pharmacy

 Horses

-Side Effects
+Dexamethasone Side Effects

-• Systemic side effects to corticosteroids are generally dependent on dose and duration of treatment.
+Systemic side-effects to corticosteroids generally are dependent on dose and duration of treatment.
 Adrenocorticosteroids have effects on every body system.

 Precautions

-• Chronic or inappropriate use of corticosteroids including dexamethasone can cause life threatening hormonal and metabolic changes.
+• Chronic or inappropriate use of corticosteroids including dexamethasone can cause life-threatening hormonal and metabolic changes.

 • Corticosteroids suppress immune response.
 Animals receiving systemic corticosteroids may be more susceptible to bacterial or viral infections.
 Systemic corticosteroids can mask signs of infection, such as an elevated temperature.